 The Supreme Court in Schneider v.
 State, 308 U.S. 147 (1939) struck down on First Amendment grounds city ordinances limiting the distribution of handbills.

 Many cities had ordinances prohibiting distributing handbills to prevent littering, fraud

-Los Angeles, California, Milwaukee, Wisconsin, and Worcester, Massachusetts, had passed ordinances prohibiting the distribution of all handbills on city streets and sidewalks that resulted in subsequent littering, and Irvington, New Jersey, had one that also limited house-to-house distributions except for cases in which individuals had obtained a permit from the chief of police.
+Los Angeles, California; Milwaukee, Wisconsin; and Worcester, Massachusetts, had passed ordinances prohibiting the distribution of all handbills on city streets and sidewalks that resulted in subsequent littering.
+Irvington, New Jersey, had one that also limited house-to-house distributions, except for cases in which individuals had obtained a permit from the chief of police.

-Court strikes down handbill laws under First Amendment protections of free speech
+Court struck down handbill laws under First Amendment protections of free speech

 In the opinion for the 8-1 majority, Justice Owen J. Roberts recognized the rights of municipalities to keep streets open to traffic and other reasonable restrictions, but added that localities must recognize that the freedoms of speech and press are “fundamental personal rights” that lie “at the foundation of free government by free men.”

-Court says there are less intrusive ways to reduce littering
+Court said there are less intrusive ways to reduce littering

 The cities had attempted to distinguish their ordinances from these and similar cases on the basis that they were attempting to address the problem of littering.